belgian-bitcoin-embassy/mobile-dev-workshops/README.md

 ## Prior knowledge

-Experience with programming is required, as explaining basics of programming will take us too far from the main topic.
+Anyone can assist, but experience in software development is highly recommended, as explaining basics of programming will take us too far from the main topic.

 Experience with mobile development or Bitcoin and Lightning is NOT required.
 We think the workshops can be fun and of value to both developers that want to learn about Bitcoin and the Lightning Network, as well as Bitcoin and Lightning developers that want to learn about mobile development.